Pleasure Island Fall Surf Challenge Welcome

 - Become a Sponsor

-Attracting roughly 500 anglers annually, the event offers participants the opportunity to rub elbows and compete with anglers from around the state and country who travel to Pleasure Island to fish the beachfront with us each year.
+Attracting roughly 600 anglers in 2017, the event offers participants the opportunity to rub elbows and compete with anglers from around the state and country who travel to Pleasure Island to fish the beachfront with us each year.

-Returning fishermen will find our familiar format, a 36-hour round-the-clock fishing marathon with leaderboards paying out for the area’s most common surf catches (plus a Red Drum TWT).
+Returning fishermen will find our familiar format, a 36-hour round-the-clock fishing event with leaderboards paying out for the area’s most common surf catches (plus a Red Drum TWT).

-In addition, an optional Red Drum Calcutta (TWT) will award some serious loot to the anglers weighing in the heaviest slot red drum (18-27”) during the tournament.
+In addition, an optional Red Drum TWT will award some serious loot to the anglers weighing in the top three heaviest slot red drum (18-27”) during the tournament.

 The Pleasure Island Surf Fishing Challenge has always hosted some excellent family participation, and we’re proud once again to offer Junior, Senior, and Lady Angler guaranteed prizes to encourage anglers to bring the whole clan down to the beach for the weekend.

-For your convenience, anglers can once again weigh their catches in at any time during the course of fishing at any of our three 24-hour weigh stations—Island Tackle, and near the entrances to both Freeman Park and the Fort Fisher State Recreation 4X4 access.
+For your convenience, anglers can once again weigh their catches in at any time during the course of fishing at any of our three 24-hour weigh stations—Island Tackle & Hardware, Freeman Park (the North End) near Zone 15, and on the beach near the Fort Fisher State Recreation 4-wheel drive entry.

 Gary Hurley / Tournament Director